Typhoon Chaba (2016)

-Typhoon Chaba, known in the Philippines as Typhoon Igme, was the fourth most intense tropical cyclone in 2016 and the strongest tropical cyclone to make landfall in South Korea since Sanba in 2012.
+Typhoon Chaba, known in the Philippines as Super Typhoon Igme, was the fourth most intense tropical cyclone in 2016 and the strongest tropical cyclone to make landfall in South Korea since Sanba in 2012.
 Chaba also caused 7 deaths in the country.
 Typhoon Chaba was the eighteenth named storm and the eighth typhoon of the 2016 Pacific typhoon season.
+Chaba originated as a depression around the east-northeast of Guam.
+Being in a marginally favorable environment, JMA proceeds to name the system as Chaba.
+On September 28, JTWC gave its identifier as Tropical Depression 21W.
+Its LLCC starts to improve, prompting the JTWC to upgrade into a tropical storm.
+Chaba entered the Philippine Area of Responsibility, receiving the name Igme as it moved northwestwards.
+Chaba became more symmetrical which later ensued its rapid intensification.